christopherAlberts/Captains-Log/README.md

 **_Space: the final frontier.
 These are the voyages of the starship Enterprise..._**

 This is a cool lightweight daily systems loger.
-Find out what is really happening inside your PC.
+Find out what is really happening inside your PC!

-## How It Works: ##

-The *Log_Script_Library* folder, contains a number of Powershell scripts.
-Each of these scripts pulls a diffrent piece of information form the system.
-If you have a cool script that you'd like to log, feel free to add it to this file.

 ## Wanna Try It Out, It's only logical? ##